 - Hidden Water Bottle Holder – One of the side pockets has a fold out water bottle holder, which is great for bringing a bottle to fill inside security at the airport.

-You can pick this bag up on Amazon for $72.
+You can pick this bag up on Amazon.
 Check out the packing videos at the bottom to see all of these features in action.